tcdickson/Text-Summarization/README.md

 Beam Search: The model generates the next token by considering the top 10 possible sequences at each step, aiming to find the most probable summary sequence.

 Output Decoding: The generated summary is decoded from token IDs back into human-readable text using the tokenizer, skipping special tokens like padding or end-of-sequence markers.

-Objective:

-The model is designed for abstractive summarization, where the goal is to generate a summary that conveys the most important information from the input text in a fluent, concise manner, rather than simply extracting text.
-Performance:

-The use of beam search improves the coherence and fluency of the generated summary by exploring multiple possibilities rather than relying on a single greedy prediction.

-The model's output is evaluated using metrics such as ROUGE, which measures overlap with reference summaries, or other task-specific evaluation metrics.

 - **Repository:** https://github.com/tcdickson/Text-Summarization.git